AppLayerLabs/applayer-gitbook/getting-started/developing-with-bdk/contract-tester.md

 **NOTE**: If you are passing an array as input values, just separate them using commas and the application will make all the necessary changes.

-Let's use the `SimpleContract` example because we already registered it earlier in the Contract Manager section.
+Let's use the `SimpleContract` example because it is already built-in to BDK and registered in `ContractManager`.
 First, develop the contract and deploy it to the network.
 After that, you can use the Contract Tester to interact with it.
-The solidity code for the contract is:
+The Solidity code for the contract is:

 ```solidity
 // SPDX-License-Identifier: MIT